 Of course, these two additions have caused controversy in the region as some of the producers believe that it detracts from Cava.

 How is Cava Made?

 Cava wine is made the same way that Champagne is produced, but with different grapes.
 Cava is made using the “Traditional Method” (also known as the “Méthode Champenoise” or “Méthode Classique”).
-This is exactly the same way that Champagne is made in France.

 What is the Difference Between Cava and Champagne?